Ale-JRD/Trads/content/post/index-T1.md

 Naturally, it was precious raid boss material that should be collected, but the booty aside, the transfer magic circle was more important.

-「So, it really is appearing in this place just like the normal boss.」
+“So, it really is appearing in this place just like the normal boss.”

-「Yeah, something like that.」
+“Yeah, something like that.”

 When the huge frame of Yamata no Orochi vanished, the rocky mountain was left with a huge hollow inside.
 The caves used by the eight heads to come out became tunnels to enter the interior of the rocky mountain.